-If you’re engaging in overwork (or overworking employees), consider that those working over 55 hours per week are:
+According to the Harvard Medical School, if you’re engaging in overwork (or overworking employees), those working over 55 hours compared to a 35–40 hour week are:

-- 13% more likely to suffer a heart attack
+- 13% more likely to develop heart disease

 - 33% more likely to suffer from a stroke